nexageapps/AI/README.md

 - **University of Auckland**: For providing an excellent learning environment

 Special thanks to all contributors and the open-source AI community!

+## Sponsor

+This project is proudly sponsored by **[NexAge Apps](https://nexageapps.com)** - Supporting open-source education and innovation in AI.

+NexAge Apps is committed to advancing technology education and making quality learning resources accessible to students worldwide.

 ## Contact & Collaboration